python/cpython/Doc/library/codecs.rst

 unicode object into a sequence of bytes is called encoding and recreating the unicode object from the sequence of bytes is known as decoding.
 There are many different methods for how this transformation can be done (these methods are also called encodings).
-The simplest method is to map the codepoints 0-255 to the bytes ``0x0``-``0xff``.
-This means that a unicode object that contains codepoints above ``U+00FF`` can't be encoded with this method (which is called ``'latin-1'`` or ``'iso-8859-1'``). :func:`unicode.encode` will raise a :exc:`UnicodeEncodeError` that looks like this: ``UnicodeEncodeError: 'latin-1' codec can't encode character u'\u1234' in position 3: ordinal not in range(256)``.
+The simplest method is to map the code points 0-255 to the bytes ``0x0``-``0xff``.
+This means that a unicode object that contains code points above ``U+00FF`` can't be encoded with this method (which is called ``'latin-1'`` or ``'iso-8859-1'``). :func:`unicode.encode` will raise a :exc:`UnicodeEncodeError` that looks like this: ``UnicodeEncodeError: 'latin-1' codec can't encode character u'\u1234' in position 3: ordinal not in range(256)``.

-There's another group of encodings (the so called charmap encodings) that choose a different subset of all unicode code points and how these codepoints are mapped to the bytes ``0x0``-``0xff``.
+There's another group of encodings (the so called charmap encodings) that choose a different subset of all unicode code points and how these code points are mapped to the bytes ``0x0``-``0xff``.
 To see how this is done simply open e.g. :file:`encodings/cp1252.py` (which is an encoding that is used primarily on Windows).
 There's a string constant with 256 characters that shows you which character is mapped to which byte value.

-All of these encodings can only encode 256 of the 1114112 codepoints defined in unicode.
-A simple and straightforward way that can store each Unicode code point, is to store each codepoint as four consecutive bytes.
+All of these encodings can only encode 256 of the 1114112 code points defined in unicode.
+A simple and straightforward way that can store each Unicode code point, is to store each code point as four consecutive bytes.
 There are two
 possibilities: store the bytes in big endian or in little endian order.
 These two encodings are called ``UTF-32-BE`` and ``UTF-32-LE`` respectively.
 Their disadvantage is that if e.g. you use ``UTF-32-BE`` on a little endian machine you